projectcalico/calico/master/networking/workloads-outside-cluster.md

 This how-to guide uses the following {{site.prodname}} features:

-- **IPPool** resource with NAT-outgoing field
+- **IPPool** resource with natOutgoing field

 ### Concepts

 #### Outgoing NAT on each node

 For all networking options, you can allow your workloads to access the internet (subject to network policy, of course!) by enabling outbound NAT on the IP pool.
-When enabled, traffic from pods in that pool go to a destination outside all {{site.prodname}} pools are NATed.
+When enabled, traffic from pods in that pool go to a destination outside all {{site.prodname}} pools will be NATed.
 The source address is masqueraded to an IP of the node on which each workload is hosted, allowing the network to understand the traffic.
 By default, the NAT outgoing option is automatically enabled for the pool that is created when you install {{site.prodname}}.

 #### BGP peering with out-of-cluster NAT

-When {{site.prodname}} is [BGP peered with your physical network infrastructure](), you can use the infrastructure to NAT traffic from pods to the internet.
-In this case, you would want to disable the {{site.prodname}} NAT outgoing option.
+When {{site.prodname}} is [BGP peered with your physical network infrastructure]({{site.baseurl}}/{{page.version}}/networking/bgp), you can use the infrastructure to NAT traffic from pods to the internet.
+In this case, you should disable the {{site.prodname}} NAT outgoing option.

 #### Expose pods directly on the internet

-If you want your pods to have public internet IPs, you should:
+If you want your pods to have public internet IPs:

 - Configure {{site.prodname}}to peer with your physical network infrastructure
 - Create an IP pool for those pods that contain public IP addresses that are routed to your network with `nat-outgoing: false`